AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/keya-motor.md

 Adapter type NH40: https://www.aliexpress.com/item/1005006591353337.html

-You need to specify when ordering which steering boss you require (and let them know if you require additional ones).
+You need to specify when ordering which steering spline adapter you require (and let them know if you require additional ones).
 Pay attention to the aliexpress link, the "View more" bit will list all the adapter types.
 NOTE: this list below might be out of date as more models are added, so look for this chart on the aliexpress